tmaxxdd/Arduino-LED-Controller/README.md

 # Contribution

-I am willing to consider any contributions on this project but for me is pre final version and development isn't planned at this moment.
-If you find a bug please submit an Issue in appropriate Github's tab.
+I am willing to consider any contributions on this project.
+For me it is pre-final version and development isn't planned at this moment.
+If you find a bug please submit an issue in the appropriate Github's tab.